Frequently Asked Questions

 Q: Is financial aid available?

 A: Modest financial aid is available.
-Financial aid applications are included in our application packets (or may be downloaded from our web site).
+Financial aid applications may be downloaded from our web site.
 In addition to regular financial aid, a specially endowed scholarship, the Dorothy West Scholarship, is available to students of color.
 This scholarship is competitive.
 Applying for financial aid does not have any effect on whether a student is considered for acceptance to the workshop.

 Q: Could you clarify what you mean when you say the workshop belongs to the National Writing and Thinking Network?